Cell Phones and School Safety

 Cell phone policies and practices in schools must meet the times but be clearly communicated and enforced.
 Emergency guidelines and crisis communications plans must be strong.

 School boards and administrators have the final say in whether cell phones are or are not banned in their schools.
 We respect local control and their right to make these decisions.
-If a school district chooses to ban cell phones, we support that as we support those districts choosing to allow students to have cell phones in schools.

 We do believe, however, that school leaders must make a firm decision, set it in written policy, implement it consistently, and clearly communicate expectations to students, parents, and school employees.
 Equally important is that they enforce their policies in a firm, fair, and consistent manner for the long haul.
 Saying in writing that the district bans cell phones but in practice allowing them or having a “don’t ask, don’t tell” practice day-to-day is unacceptable.